Our School SEN coordinator is Mr Maher. He can be contacted via the school office on 01442 408964, or via email at email@example.com.

 At Micklem, it is our aim to support every child to reach their full potential and to be the best that they can be.
 Every child learns in different ways and, from time to time, may have barriers which prevent them from making the progress which we expect.

-At these times, we will explore different ways to support your child in ensuring that they get the most out of their time at school.
+At these times, we will explore different ways to support your child in ensuring that they get the most out of their tome at school.
 Your child's class teacher will speak to you if they feel that they need a little more help with some aspects of learning.
-As a school, we have been awarded the 'Inclusion Quality Mark' which means that we have excellent systems in place to ensure that this works effectively and smoothly.
+As a school, we have been awarded the 'Inclusions Quality Mark' which means that we have excellent systems in place to ensure that this works effectively and smoothly.

 If you have any questions, please speak to your child's teacher or Mr Maher, the Inclusion coordinator, as they will be happy to discuss the support that your child is receiving.
 Below is a range of further information which may be useful to you as well as links to some of the external services from which our school may receive support.
-We hope that we would be able to resolve any issues you may have with how we deal with your child's special educational needs.
+We hope that we would be able to resolve any issues you may have with who we deal with your child's special education needs.
 However if you continue to be dissatisfied with our SEN provision, please refer to our Complaints Policy for details on how to complain by using the link below.

 Our equality vision for Micklem Primary School in line with our whole school vision, values and aims is to learn about, promotes and celebrate diversity in our school, local community, national society and world.
 Our equality objectives for 2016-2019 are: